Welcome to Red Birds Trust

 Caring for a horse is a huge commitment on many levels.
 One that takes time, patience, love and financial committment.
 Donations received will be allocated for: providing safe transporation of Onaqui horses rescued from kill pens or at-risk situations, training resources, medical care and other unforseen emergency situations for adopted Onaqui horses including Onaqui adopted by members of this organization.

-Red Birds Trust wants to offer a community based approach for care and resources for these special horses and be able to allocate donations to those in need of assistance with their Onaqui due to unforseen circumstances or financial hardship.
+Red Birds Trust wants to offer a community based approach for care and resources for these special horses and be able to allocate donations to those in need of temporary assistance with their Onaqui due to unforseen circumstances or financial hardship.
 By building a community who can help each other through the difficult times and celebrate the good we can only hope that it will also help keep them in their forever homes rather than ending up abandoned, in poor health or in kill pens.

 A direct link to the BLM's 2021 informational page on the Onaqui Roundup which includes number of horses removed, application for adoption, and adoption requirements can be found at: https://www.blm.gov/programs/whb/utah/2021-onaqui-wild-horse